// ScraperAPI Alternative

 Ready to Leave Raw HTML Behind?

-Start with 1,000 free credits a month — that's 1,000 real Google SERPs, no card, no expiry.
+Start with 1,000 one-time signup credits, no card required, and visible endpoint weights before each run.
 Run a few of your real queries through DataBlue and see parsed JSON come back in about a second.